-Senbei, Okaki, and Arare, all of them are traditional Japanese snack foods with more than several hundred years of history, but among the 3 types, I think Senbei is the most famous in the world.
+Senbei, Okaki, and Arare, all of these rice snacks have more than several hundred years of history, but among them, I think Senbei is the best-known outside of Japan.

-At this point, you might wonder what the difference between those Japanese rice crackers is.
-So for those who know very little about them, this time I will talk about the features of each.
+At this point, you might wonder how Senbei, Okaki, and Arare are different from one another.
+So for those who have heard of these Japanese rice crackers for the first time here today, this time I will talk about the main features of each.

-Senbei is the rice cracker most commonly eaten in Japan, which is typically made by pounding non-glutinous rice, forming the rice into a big, round shape, and then baking the dough.
+Senbei is the rice cracker most commonly eaten in Japan.
+It is made of non-glutinous rice called “Uruchi-Mai (うるち米)” that has been pounded, then formed into a big, round shape, and baked.

-Senbei is traditionally flavored with soy sauce and/or salt, but in modern times, it is available in many varieties and flavors like this.
+Traditionally, Senbei is flavored mainly with soy sauce/salt, but in modern times, it comes in various flavors and many varieties like these.

-Although some traditional Senbei are made with wheat flour and/or starch, the majority of Senbei rice crackers available in Japan are made from non-glutinous rice, the staple food of the Japanese.
+Although some kinds of traditional Senbei use wheat flour/starch as their main ingredient, the majority of Senbei crackers available in Japan are made from the non-glutinous rice Uruchi-Mai, the staple food of the Japanese.

-Unlike Senbei, Okaki is made from glutinous rice.
-More precisely, this Japanese rice cracker is traditionally made by drying relatively small pieces of “Mochi (餅)” glutinous white rice cake, and then baking them.
+Unlike Senbei, Okaki is made of glutinous rice called “Mochi-Gome (餅米)”.
+Specifically, this Japanese rice cracker is traditionally made from relatively small pieces of “Mochi (餅)” or plain glutinous rice cake that have been dried and baked.